rso-project-2021/estations-client/README.md

-# estation-client
+Electric Station Client
-Frontend client for electric stations cloud native application.
+Frontend implementation for cloud native app we have to develop for a project.